albearx/dv-plant-farm/README.md

 `pip install pyautogui` <br />
 `pip install Pillow`  <br />
 `pip install opencv-python` <br />
-`pip install windows-curses` <br />
+`pip install windows-curses` (if you're using Windows)<br />
 `pip install colored` <br />

 The script itself is in `PlantFarm.py`.
+Included is also a simpler version that does not have restart functionality, but may be a little easier to set up.
 All code line numbers refer to within this file.

 Install BlueStacks emulator and download Dragonvale on your BlueStacks instance: https://www.bluestacks.com/